 This toolkit allows students to learn and practice general mindfulness techniques and meditations.
-Each week will cover a different type of meditation: first three weeks will use traditional forms, whereas the fourth week will train students in technologically assisted techniques (biofeedback and apps).
+Each week will cover a different type of meditation, including: breathing and body scan, visualization, sensory mindfulness, mindful movement, mindfulness apps, and biofeedback.

 Can't sleep in the city that never sleeps?
 If so, this is the class for you.
 The nature of insomnia will be discussed and tips and tools for dealing with sleeplessness will be provided.